Adel-Alhassani/QuickNote/README.md

-# flutter_firebase_course
+# QuickNote
-A note app developed when learning flutter and firebase course by Wael abo hamza. there is a side folder have no relation to the app called "test_topics", it is just for testing some topics.
+A simple and efficient notes mobile app, allowing users to quickly capture and organize their thoughts.
+Users can sign up with Google or directly within the app,